“Records are the lifeblood of singers, and bands—of everything. Those… those are the documents—you see—that people have.”

 About the Media Posted Here…

-All media featured on this website—audio and visual—is digitized from physical artifacts (records, photographs, ephemera, etc.) within the Old Time Blues Collection and Archive (as I’ve dubbed my personal collection to lend it a certain air of importance), unless explicitly noted.
+Unless explicitly noted otherwise, All media featured on this website—audio and visual—has been digitized from physical artifacts (records, photographs, ephemera, etc.) within the Old Time Blues Collection and Archive (as I’ve dubbed my personal collection to lend it a certain air of importance).

 About the Website…

 Old Time Blues was created In the wee hours of May 27, 2015, by R. Connor Montgomery.
 This website uses WordPress with the Twenty Eleven theme; the background image is a circa 1920s photograph of Hamilton, Texas.
-The typeface used in the site logo is an older (2011) version of “Crystal Deco” font by Pixel Sagas, licensed free for personal use.
+The site logo uses the typeface “Hominis” by Paul Lloyd, licensed 100% free, and “Hawthorn Bold” by Fred Coady, derived from original design by William E. Elcome for Western Electric (USD40862S), current licensing status uncertain.
+The typeface used in the original logo (still in use some places) is an older (2011) version of “Crystal Deco” font by Pixel Sagas, licensed free for personal use.

 All material presented on this website is intended for the purposes of commentary, criticism, and education in a strictly not-for-profit and non-commercial manner, thus OldTimeBlues.net and all the content hosted herein does not generate any monetary gain for any entity, and no monetary exchange occurs through this domain.
 All media presented on this website are digitized from hard copies held in the possession of this site’s owner unless explicitly noted otherwise.
 Effort is taken to ensure that all media in the form of audio, imagery, and reproduced text is attributed to its proper source(s).
 All sound recordings presented herein are digitally remastered from original 78 RPM format records in the collection of R.C.
 Montgomery and are presented in unaltered form.
 They are presented in compressed MP3 format and in generally lower quality than that of a professional commercial reissue.
 The majority of audio recordings presented herein are at least seventy-five years old, and many have not been commercially available in any format for decades.
 Additionally, none of the audio files presented here are made publicly available for download or distribution.